PhoenixPan/FrontEndDevelopment/jQuery-basic.md

 # jQuery
 is a popular javascript library.

 1. Selector: We use $() to select elements in CSS style (similar to querySelector in javascript).
-The selector returns a list even there's only one item;
+The selector returns a list even there's only one item.
+Use $(this) to stand for "this" in js;
 2. Manipulate css: $().css("property","value") or $().css(object);

   ```